 Volunteering to serve on a committee is an excellent way to shape the direction and programs of the Society, build your professional network, expand your knowledge, and exercise leadership skills.
 ASPHO strongly encourages members to get involved in committees to help advance the Society's objectives and the field of pediatric hematology/oncology.

 Committee members are appointed for staggered 3-year terms, allowing for 1-3 new members to be appointed annually per committee.
 The committee year runs from annual conference to the following annual conference.
 Committees conduct business by e-mail and conference calls throughout the year.

 It is ASPHO's goal to maintain diverse geographic, demographic, and specialty representation, while attracting the most qualified individuals to serve on committees.
 ASPHO focuses on attracting, developing, and retaining volunteers who reflect the diversity of its membership to play key roles in leading the Society.

 The Advocacy Committee collaborates with various external organizations to work to establish and implement an advocacy agenda that will advance pediatric hematology/oncology and the well-being of children and adolescents with cancer and blood disorders.

-The Annual Meeting Committee develops the annual meeting content and related activities, including selecting symposia programming and faculty, reviewing and selecting workshops and abstracts for presentation, and developing joint programming with related organizations.
+The Conference Planning Committee develops the annual meeting content and related activities, including selecting symposia programming and faculty, reviewing and selecting workshops and abstracts for presentation, and developing joint programming with related organizations.